United Nations General Assembly Resolution 498 (V): Aftermath

 Poster of the time (produced by the American government) allusive to the resolution.
 In this poster, the number of countries that condemned red China is 53 (which includes the abstaining countries), when the right number is 44.

 The action was largely symbolic, because many nations were reluctant to take more forceful action against the People's Republic of China for fear that the conflict in Korea would escalate.
 While economic and political sanctions could have been brought against Red China, the United Nations decided to take no further action.
-The Korean War continued for 2 more years, finally ending in a stalemate and an armistice in 1953.
+The Korean War continued for 2 more years, finally resulting in a stalemate and an armistice in 1953.
+No peace treaty has been signed; and the Korean conflict remains a frozen conflict, which has occasionally flared, such as in the 1966–1969 DMZ Conflict.